 It has never been simpler to put together a sensitive and yet low-cost 10GHz receive set-up.
 I say put together rather than construct, because most of the complicated technical stuff is already done for you.
 The starting point of the receiver is an Octagon Optima Phase Locked Loop (PLL) Low Noise Block (LNB) satellite receive converter.
 This is similar to the LNB that will be in use on your average Sky dish, but a whole lot more stable and suitable for receiving even CW and SSB.
 It has plenty of gain on our 10GHz amateur band.
 You can then fit this to an old Sky dish, but don’t forget you will need to point it down by about 30 degrees, as satellites are up in the sky.
 If you are interested in the gubbins, there is a detailed description and pictures of the innards here:

-The PLL uses a 27MHz crystal and a fractional-N synthesiser to produce a stable downconverter which we can use on 10GHz.
+The original version has two independent boards and uses a 27MHz crystal and a fractional-N synthesiser to produce a stable downconverter which we can use on 10GHz.

 The local oscillator is 9750MHz so to receive 10368MHz or 10.368GHz if you prefer, the IF output will be 618MHz, which we can receive on a Software Defined Radio (SDR) receiver.
 This we can make cheaply by repurposing an RTL R820T (Realtek RTL2832U chipset) TV receiver dongle, which again you can get on the Internet for under £9.